Coiot/cbr-main/src/albums/s5/Episode19.md

 - scene_number: 58
   scene_title: "This Slide is Actually About the Kipchaks"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season5-episode19-scene58.jpeg
   narration: "<p>In “Oh right, I guess I kinda forgot that was happening” news, Dihya and Robespierre make peace.
 The packed nature of the Mediterranean meant that the Aures never stood much chance of doing serious damage to Bordeaux. </p><p></p><p>For his part, Robespierre has *technically* dealt with simultaneous invasions on three fronts.
-Exactly how impressive this feat really is, I’ll let you all be the judges.</p><p></p><p>Of significance to nobody but myself, I believe this is the first sighting of the singular Kipchak trireme who was forcibly ejected from the Caspian several parts ago by border expansions.
+Exactly how impressive this feat really is, I’ll let you all be the judges.</p><p></p><p>Of significance to nobody but myself, I believe this is the first sighting of the singular Kipchak trireme who was forcibly ejected from the Caspian several episodes ago by border expansions.
 My white whale is slain. </p>"
 - scene_number: 59
   scene_title: "Frozen Conflict, Frozen Peace"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season5-episode19-scene59.jpeg